Separation Anxiety In Dogs: Helping our furry friends with se-PAW-ration anxiety when lockdown lifts

 Have your dog settle in one room while you work in another; use a stair gate or similar to restrict your dog from being at your side 24/7.

 Set up false departures where you go through the motions, gathering keys, putting on your coat and shoes, closing the windows, etc. Then sit back down and stay.
-Your dog will learn that departure signals are not a cause for anxiety.
+Your dog will learn that departure signals are not a cause for separation anxiety.

 When you have been out and come back into the house, ignore your dog completely at first until they’re calmer and have lost interest in your return.
 Then call and greet them calmly to avoid making your arrival ‘a big thing’.